damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

-## Buy a development card
+## Buying a development card
 The following information is needed when buying a development card:
 1. The row and column of the card to identify it in the grid
+2. The slot to place the card into
-2. For each resource, the shelf (or strongbox) to take it from
+3. For each resource that has to be paid, the shelf (or strongbox) to take it from

-3. The slot to place it into
+Possible errors include:
+1. Not identifying a valid card (invalid row/col choice)
+2. Not identifying a valid slot index
+3. Not satisfying placement requirements (the card's level isn't one above the level of the card it is being placed onto)
+4. Not specifying correctly where to take the resources from/how many to take
 ```
           +---------+                      +---------+
           | Client  |                      | Server  |